NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 **read:** This is an optional argument.
 This option allows for read attributes of the analysis class (paired, models, obs) from a previously saved file, using the analysis.read_analysis() method.
+Read the information for output_dir_read for information regarding the directory files are read from.

    * **method:** The file format to read from.
 Options are 'netcdf' and 'pkl'.
    * **filenames:** The filename(s) that should be read in.
 For method: 'netcdf' this must be set as a dict in the form filenames: {'group1':str or iterable of filename(s) in group1, group2: str or iterable of filename(s) in group2,...}.
 For method: 'pkl' this must be set as either a string with the filename or as an or iterable of filenames.
+Wildcards will be expanded to any matching files.

 Models
 ------